Postponement of ECS6 from 2020 to 2021

 Accomodation possibilities have been updated with registration to the Dormitory ‘Nagytétényi út’ of Eötvös Loránd University.
 For more information visit the Accomodation menu.

-Dear Colleagues, we are pleased to invite you and your students to attend the 6th European Crystallographic School to be held in Budapest, Hungary 5-11 July 2020 under the auspices of the European Crystallographic Association and International Union of Crystallography.
+We are pleased to invite you and your students to attend the 6th European Crystallographic School to be held in Budapest, Hungary 5-11 July 2020 under the auspices of the European Crystallographic Association and International Union of Crystallography.
 Most eminent international scientists have accepted the invitation to travel to Budapest and teach at the school.
 Excellent Hungarian scientists complete the team being all together two dozens of teachers covering the wide field of crystallography.

 We welcome participants: undergraduate, graduate and postgraduate students, postdocs, young scientists and professionals from the fields of chemistry, biology, solid state sciences who are seeking to participate on an intensive course in crystallography.
 Theoretical and practical lectures, hands-on tutorials, laboratory practices are planned.
 Poster sessions will be organised to students to present their results.
 The school will be useful in further academic development of the participants offering a training for new generations of crystallographers.